 A student who has knowledge of and fails to report to a person in authority, the plans or actions of another person that might result or has resulted in harm to a person or damage to property could face disciplinary action.
-A student may report this information to an administrator, staff member, the SAFE button on the school websites, a School Resource Officer at the school or the student may report it through the Santa Rosa County Crime Stoppers at 437-STOP (437-7867).
+A student may report this information to an administrator, staff member, the SAFE button Santa Rosa Speak Out button on the school websites, a School Resource Officer at the school or the student may report it through the Santa Rosa County Crime Stoppers at 437-STOP (437-7867).
 See the "How to Call a Tip to Crime Stoppers" page.